Waxing Gibbous on

 True anomaly ∠93.6°

-6 days after point of apogee on 27 March 2004 at 07:02 in ♊ Gemini.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 5 days, until the Moon reaches the point of next perigee on 8 April 2004 at 02:28 in ♏ Scorpio.
+6 days since point of apogee on 27 March 2004 at 07:02 in ♊ Gemini the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 5 days until the Moon reaches the point of next perigee on 8 April 2004 at 02:28 in ♏ Scorpio.

 Moon before descending node

-9 days after ascending node on 24 March 2004 at 04:55 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 4 days, until the lunar orbit crosses from North to South in descending node on 7 April 2004 at 05:05 in ♏ Scorpio.
+9 days after ascending node on 24 March 2004 at 04:55 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from North to South in descending node on 7 April 2004 at 05:05 in ♏ Scorpio.

-4 days since the previous standstill on 28 March 2004 at 19:53 in ♋ Cancer when the Moon has reached North declination of ∠27.541°, the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-27.596° at the point of next southern standstill on 11 April 2004 at 00:50 in ♑ Capricorn.
+4 days since the last northern standstill on 28 March 2004 at 19:53 in ♋ Cancer when the Moon has reached North declination of ∠27.541° the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-27.596° at the point of next southern standstill on 11 April 2004 at 00:50 in ♑ Capricorn.

 In 2 days on 5 April 2004 at 11:03 in ♎ Libra the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.